Make a custom flower bouquet online to pick up in person.

 • warning labels if the flower is toxic to pets or offensive in a certain context

+Now for the star of the show!
 After learning what users are likely to be looking for when assembling a bouquet, I had to figure out how to translate that digitally.

 An assumption I have is that some users probably know better than others what exactly they’d like to include in their bouquet.
 Relatively experienced users might nail their bouquet down to the quantity, color, and type of each flower while other users might have a more high-level idea, such as “something that looks bright, happy, and vibrant”.